JuneStepp/OneLauncher/README.md

 ### Launch Arguments

 - `--game`: Specifies starting game or game type.
 Accepted values are `LOTRO`, `DDO`, or the UUID of a game.
-You can find the UUIDs of your games in the games.toml configuration file.
+You can find the UUID of a game by showing advanced options in the settings window.
 - `--language`: Specifies game client language.
 Accepted values are IETF language tags such as `de`, `en-US`, or `fr`.

 ### Separate Settings Folders for Default and Preview Game Versions